 - To hold simple conversations in French

-Children who do not have additional communication lessons in Years 7, 8 and 9 have a weekly lesson in MFL and Year 9 children have the opportunity to work towards a Pathways Entry Level 2 or 3 in this subject with the WJEC examination board by completing two units.
+Children in Years 7, 8 and 9 have a weekly lesson in MFL and some year 9 children have the opportunity to work towards a Pathways Entry Level 2 or 3 in this subject with the WJEC examination board by completing two units.
 Points gained from this can then be credited to the ‘humanities’ certificate/award.